 - Language Training and Test Preparation Courses.
-General and administrative expenses for our language training and test preparation courses from our continued operations increased by 33.1% from US\$149.3 million for the fiscal year ended May 31, 2012 to US\$198.7 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "-Results of Operations-Fiscal Year Ended May 31, 2012-Operating Costs and Expenses-General and Administrative Expenses." - Primary and Secondary School Education.
+General and administrative expenses for our language training and test preparation courses from our continued operations increased by 33.1% from US\$149.3 million for the fiscal year ended May 31, 2012 to US\$198.7 million for the fiscal year ended May 31, 2013, primarily due to the factors discussed in "- Results of Operations-Fiscal Year Ended May 31, 2013 Compared to Fiscal Year Ended May 31, 2012-Operating Costs and Expenses-General and Administrative Expenses." - Primary and Secondary School Education.
 General and administrative expenses for our primary and secondary school education from our continued operations increased by 20.2% from US\$5.5 million for the fiscal year ended May 31, 2012 to US\$6.6 million for the fiscal year ended May 31, 2013, primarily due to an increase in salaries and welfare benefits for administrative staff.